Titleholder (horse): 2021: three-year-old season

 In the Satsuki Sho over the same course and distance on 18 April the colt started a 17/1 outsider in a sixteen-runner field.
 After racing in second place for most of the way he gained a narrow lead before gaining a slight advantage entering the straight and despite being overtaken by Efforia he "showed tremendous effort" to hold on for second place.
 When stepped up in distance for the Tokyo Yushun over 2400 metres at Tokyo on 30 May he tracked the leaders for most of the way before being outpaced in the closing stages and coming home sixth of the seventeen runners behind Shahryar, beaten three and a half lengths by the winner.

 After the summer break Titleholder returned for the Grade 2 St Lite Kinen (a trial for the Kikuka Sho) over 2200 metres and started the 1.9/1 favourite.
 He was in contention until the straight but then faded badly and finished thirteenth of the fourteen runners in a race won by Asamano Itazura.
-In the Kikuka Sho over 3000 metres at Hanshin Racecourse on 24 October the colt started the 7/1 fourth choice in the betting behind Red Genesis (Kyoto Shimbun Hai), Stella Veloce (Kobe Shimbun Hai) and Orthoclase while the other fourteen contenders included Asamano Itazura, Victipharus (Spring Stakes) and Weiss Meteoe (Radio Nikkei Sho).
-Yokoyama rushed Titleholder to the front soon after the start a quickly opened up a clear advantage.
+In the Kikuka Sho over 3000 metres at Hanshin Racecourse on 24 October, the colt started the 7/1 fourth choice in the betting behind Red Genesis (Kyoto Shimbun Hai), Stella Veloce (Kobe Shimbun Hai) and Orthoclase while the other fourteen contenders included Asamano Itazura, Victipharus (Spring Stakes) and Weiss Meteoe (Radio Nikkei Sho).
+Yokoyama rushed Titleholder to the front soon after the start who quickly opened up a clear advantage.
 Although his lead had diminished by the final turn, the colt drew away again in the straight and won by five lengths from Orthoclase.
 After the race Yokoyama said "We had a terrible race last time out so I was determined to win it this time and I’m glad it panned out...
 I concentrated in keeping him comfortable in a long race like this—he’s an honest horse, in a way too honest and always gives his full effort—so knowing that once in front he would settle, I let him go as he liked and didn’t try to hold him back too much.
 He has a lot to look forward to in the future but it would require a little skill as a rider to conserve his energy depending on the situations."

 On his final run of the season Titleholder was matched against older horses in the Arima Kinen over 2500 metres at Nakayama.
-Ridden by Kazuo Yokoyama he started the 9.2/1 fourth choice in the betting, he raced in second place for most of the way before taking the lead in the straight but was overtaken in the last 100 metres and came home fifth behind Efforia.
+Ridden by Takeshi's elder brother, Kazuo, he started the 9.2/1 fourth choice in the betting, he raced in second place for most of the way before taking the lead in the straight but was overtaken in the last 100 metres and came home fifth behind Efforia.